harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results.md

     <!-- **Common to previous / baseline scan** Issues also found in both the previous scan of the specified variant AND the previous scan of the baseline. -->

-    - **Remediated** An issue has a status of Remediated if it was found in the previous scan but not the current scan.
+    - **Remediated** An issue has a status of Remediated if it was found in the baseline but not the scanned variant.

       <DocImage path={require('./static/remediated-issue.png')} width="60%" height="60%" />